Here’s what you can do to protect your gut health during menopause.

 Too much sugar, on the other hand, is poison for a healthy intestinal environment and should also be replaced with healthier alternatives such as fruit or dried fruit.

-You can learn how fiber can support your detox in the article “Detox: What you can do in everyday life to detoxify”.
+You can find out how fiber can support your detox in the article “Detox: What you can do in everyday life to detox”.

 3. intestinal health with fermented foods